When to visit Tanzania

 Activities

 As with all safaris, seasonality will affect the activities available.
-Be sure to confirm with our Travel Designers that your desired activities are available when you plan to travel.
+Be sure to confirm with your Travel Designer that your desired activities are available when you plan to travel.

 Walking safaris